 |Sub Emitters||Configure a list of sub-emitters and select their trigger condition as well as what properties they inherit from their parent particles.|

-Note that the Collision, Trigger, Death and Manual events can only use burst emission in the Emission module.
+Note that the Collision and Death events can only use burst emission in the Emission module.

 Additionally, you can transfer properties from the parent particle to each newly created particle using the Inherit options.
-The transferrable properties are size, rotation, color and lifetime.
+It’s possible to transfer any combination of size, rotation, and color.
 To control how velocity is inherited, configure the Inherit Velocity module on the sub-emitter system.